anuj-sali/temp/README.md

 # temp
-This is a temp directory created with the purpose to see how python projects are being done.
+This is a temp directory created with the purpose to see how industry ready python projects are being done.